Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning: Experimental Results

 Table~\ref{tab:multimodal} evaluates the generalizability of HIES across attention variants and task domains, spanning vision classification with $\text{ViT}_\text{Large}$ and visual-language reasoning with $\text{LLaVA-1.5}_\text{7B}$.

 First, across different attention-based variants, including ViT and LLaVA, HIES consistently shifts the region of sharp accuracy drop to more aggressive sparsity levels compared to HIS.
-In particular, at high pruning ratios where HIS accuracy collapses, HIES achieves 73.17\% higher accuracy on $\text{ViT}_\text{Large}$ at 30\% sparsity, compared to HIS (with 12.80\% of accuracy).
+In particular, at high pruning ratios where HIS accuracy collapses, HIES achieves 49.82\% higher accuracy on $\text{ViT}_\text{Large}$ at 20\% sparsity, compared to HIS (with 55.20\% of accuracy).
 This indicates that HIES effectively captures structural importance regardless of the specific model configuration, enabling stable and reliable pruning.

 Second, the advantages of HIES are further extended on complex multi-modal tasks.
 HIES shows improvement of 11.71\% at 50\% sparsity compared to HIS on VizWiz-VQA and MM-Vet.
 HIS frequently suffers from sharp accuracy drops on these tasks, as it relies solely on gradient-based head importance and fails to account for the structural diversity of attention heads.
 As a result, pruning based on HIS alone may remove heads that are essential for preserving cross-modal alignment and semantic grounding.
 In contrast, HIES leverages AE to capture these structural signals, resulting in more stable performance across challenging vision-language benchmarks.

-HIES also demonstrates robust and stable performance on downstream tasks (i.e., CIFAR-100, Food-101, and Fashion MNIST) --- detailed results are provided in Appendix~\ref{app:downstream}.
+Third, we evaluate HIES on large-scale reasoning benchmarks, including GSM8K and MMLU, to assess its robustness beyond classification-style tasks.
+The results show consistent gains under reasoning-intensive settings and are reported in Appendix~\ref{large_scale_reasoning}.
+We also report downstream evaluations on CIFAR-100, Food-101, and Fashion-MNIST, demonstrating that the benefits of HIES extend to diverse vision benchmarks.
+Detailed results are provided in Appendix~\ref{app:downstream}.

 Overall, these results confirm that combining HIS with AE produces pruning signals that generalize across architectures and modalities, preserving accuracy and stability.
 This underscores the potential of HIES as a broadly applicable criterion for efficient and reliable pruning of Transformer models.